Alpine Eggs

 • Salt and Pepper – Use both to taste.
 A light sprinkle is all that’s needed.
 The cheese itself will be salty.

 • Chives – They’re optional but highly recommended.
-Not only do they add some much needed color to the dish, they also give a light onion-y flavor.
+They add some color to the dish, and they also give a light onion-y flavor.

 • Bread of Choice – Use any bread you like.
 Plain white, whole wheat, pumpernickel, and rye are all good.